-The Men’s Discipleship Group meets every Saturday morning from 8:30-9:30 am during the program year.
+The Men’s Discipleship Group meets every Saturday morning at the church from 8:30-9:30 am during the program year.

 The best way to learn about the Sacraments is to participate in them.
 We call this mystagogy: teaching through participation in the mystery of God’s presence in, with, and under the Word, the Water, the Bread and the Wine.
 We have ongoing opportunities for you to learn about what it means to be invited into Baptism and Communion.

 Preparation for baptism begins with a conversation with a pastor.
-Please contact the Church Office at (507) 288-1580 to schedule a thirty minute meeting with Pastor Glenn to learn, share, and prepare for this important congregational event.
+Please contact the Church Office at (507) 288-1580 to schedule a thirty minute meeting with one of the pastors to learn, share, and prepare for this important congregational event.

 People of all ages (including small children!) are welcome to join the whole church at the Communion table.
 An intergenerational session called Welcome to Communion: An Introduction to the Sacrament is available twice a year for those who want to learn more about the sacrament.
 Both young and old are welcome.